-- □ First offense: Suspension from the team for the next number of dates equal to 25% of the maximum allowable playing dates, (or for the number of dates that have been scheduled) for that activity, rounded off to the nearest whole contest, by the Michigan High School Athletic Association (M.H.S.A.A).
+- First offense: Suspension from the team for the next number of dates equal to 25% of the maximum allowable playing dates, (or for the number of dates that have been scheduled) for that activity, rounded off to the nearest whole contest, by the Michigan High School Athletic Association (M.H.S.A.A).
 Tournament dates will be counted when serving a suspension. - Second offense: Suspension from athletics for 1 calendar year as designated in a certified letter.
 This can be reduced to 50% of the maximum allowable playing dates of current or next season if these items are completed.
 Complete a student assistance program (related to offense) approved by the athletic director, assistant principal or principal, and 24 hours of community service as approved by the Athletic Director.
 May travel with their teams.
 May attend practice, but may not be actively engaged.
 May not dress for games/events.
-Students may begin practice before the suspension is complete in order to meet the minimum practice become immediately eligible once the suspension is completed. ☐ Third offense: The student is no longer eligible to participate in athletics or other co-curricular activities for the remainder of the MAPS career. □ Succeeding suspensions must be served consecutively, not concurrently, (i.e., the first penalty must be completed before a second penalty may be started and so on.) ☐ If a suspension is not completed in the current season, it will be carried over into the next athletic season in which the athlete participates.
-Additional Rules: □ Before practice or contest participation, a student-athlete must have on file with school officials, proof of a physical examination signed by a medical doctor stating fitness for participation.
-This exam is valid for one school year if given on or after April 15th of the preceding school year.
-The student also must be signed up with Final Forms.
-Prior to implementation, coaches who wish to have specific rules appropriate to their particular activities must have them approved and on file with the athletic director and distributed to the student-athlete. □ Students are required to use school transportation to and from all school athletic events if provided.
-Permission to ride with a parent or guardian may be granted by coach or athletic director with parent signature on the date of the athletic event.
-To participate in a contest or practice, the student-athlete must be present in school for the whole day or have a pre-excused absence approved by the administration.
-Illness will not qualify as a pre-excused absence.
-A studentathlete present for less than a whole day (after 8:00 A.M.) will need special permission from the administration to participate in that day's event or practice. □ Students who practice with a team and are on the eligibility list for the first contest may not switch sports after the first contest has been played unless both coaches agree to it.
-Students who have obligations (such as detention, suspension, fines, etc.) may not participate in contests until they are taken care of.
+Students may begin practice before the suspension is complete in order to meet the minimum practice requirements set by the MHSAA.
+(This will allow the student the opportunity to become immediately eligible once the suspension is completed. - Third offense: The student is no longer eligible to participate in athletics or other co-curricular activities for the remainder of the MAPS career. - Succeeding suspensions must be served consecutively, not concurrently, (i.e., the first penalty must be completed before a second penalty may be started and so on.) - If a suspension is not completed in the current season, it will be carried over into the next athletic season in which the athlete participates.